asantaga/alexashowRing/readme.md

 I like that on my alexa show I can say "Alexa Show me the front door" and see the video feed from the front door, but Im surprised that Alexa/Ring dont have a skill which allows this.
 I think its because Alexa skills cant execute anything on the alexa WITHOUT a human asking it..

-My workaround is to have a small program polling for the doorbell ding and when it occurs then play a sound file , on a small speaker near the alexashow which then shows the doorbell.
+My workaround is to have a small program polling for the doorbell ding and when it occurs then play a sound file , on a small speaker, near the alexashow.
+When this happens the echo show , shows the doorbell video.

 After 60 seconds (configurable) the Pi will tell the echo show to stop showing the doorbell video.

 ## Hardware

 1. Any device which can run python 3 . e.g. RaspberryPi or C.H.I.P
 2. Speaker connected to Linux device
+3. Echo Show , (may work on a echo spot but I havent tested this)

 ## Installation